 Today businesses are going online with the extensive use of Content Marketing, but the fundamental of being alive remains the same- lead generation.
 It is the key to survival.

+There are lots of content marketing trends.
 Content Marketing is the implicit marketing done through creation and distribution of content like blogs, videos, audios, images etc. on the internet through websites and social media platforms.

 All the content is directed to gain traffic (to the website and other platforms) which ultimately leads to lead generation.
 But in the process of lead generation, there are various content marketing tips that are to be considered to maximise it.